 Sarah-Jane was inspired to try vegan in May 2015 after Beyoncé announced that she was trying a 21-day vegan challenge.
 Sarah-Jane decided to do a similar three-week challenge.
 During that time, she was convinced to stay vegan after speaking with artist JME on her radio show and then watching documentaries on factory farming.
 She has found that going vegan has given her a new sense of empathy and compassion.
 And, as she’s feeling better than ever, she’s never looked back!

 Anthony Mullally is an Ireland rugby league international player who plays for Leeds Rhinos in the European Super League.
-An Ireland international, he is currently playing for his country at the 2017 Rugby League World Cup.
+An Ireland international, he played for his country at the 2017 Rugby League World Cup.